olaven/olaven.github.io/index.md

 # Olav Sundfør - @olaven
 I'm a programmer currently working [@enode](https://enode.io).
-From time to time, I also work on [paperpod.fm](https://github.com/olaven/paperpod).
-I also wrote a super-simple blogging engine called [Markblog](https://github.com/olaven/markblog).
+From time to time, I also work on [paperpod.fm](https://github.com/olaven/paperpod), as well as a super-simple blogging engine called [Markblog](https://github.com/olaven/markblog).
 It's running this page :)

 Other times, I'm:
 * getting better at cycling